Alexander-Garcia/grad-school/programming-languages/chapter-3-notes.md

 # Chapter 3
 ## 3.1 - Introduction
-- **Syntax** is the form of its expressions, statements, and program units
+- **Syntax** is the form of languages expressions, statements, and program units
 - **Semantics** the meaning of those expressions, statements, and program units
 - Example the syntax of a Java `while` statement is:
     ```java